contentful/widget-sdk/css-in-js-UIEP.md

 }
 ```

-When importing the CSS Module from a JS Module, it exports an object with all mappings from local names to global names.
+When importing the CSS module from a JS module, it exports an object with all mappings from local names to global names.

 ```js
 import styles from './style.css';